 In this example, when a user is prompted to enter their ERC, FortiVoice sends a query to FortiCare to retrieve all information about that specific ERC.
-If the phone group value within that ERC matches the one specified (109), FortiVoice will sequentially execute the actions in the order they are listed: Play a custom announcement (in the example, a call forwarded announcement), set the call queue to the highest priority (1), and deliver the call to the appropriate call queue (regional customer services).
+If the phone group value within that ERC matches the one specified (109), FortiVoice sequentially executes the actions in the order they are listed: Play a custom announcement (in the example, a call forwarded announcement), set the call queue to the highest priority (1), and deliver the call to the appropriate call queue (regional customer services).

-6. Select Create to return to the IVR Configuration dialog.
+8. To save the changes and return to the IVR Configuration dialog, click Create.